el-grudge/bank-marketing/README.md

 - [x] pip install requirements in mage container
 - [x] promote top model to production
 - [x] deployment - model container
+- [ ] split data by season
 - [ ] model monitoring in grafana
+- [ ] trigger retraining if performance decrease (test with data from different season)
+- [ ] modify ingest to read data from personal github repo instead of uci url, to get data for specific season
 - [ ] documentation
 - [ ] unit tests
 - [ ] integration test